MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

+**Literal syntax:**

+**Object.prototype:** This is where methods like filter, split and hasOwnProperty lives.
+At the top of the prototype chain.

+When we create objects, they are all instances of the object protoype, and as such, gets access to all the object prototypes methods.

+We can override the methods (not recommended).

+We can define own methods on object.prototype.

+**hasOwnProperty:** We can check if an object has a property by providing that property name as an argument.
+If the property exists it returns true, if not it returns false.

+    const product = {
+        name: 'Influence'
+    }

+    console.log(product.hasOwnProperty('name'))

+But what happens if we put in .hasOwnProperty as an argument?
+It returns "false".
+How?
+We know it is a property.
+Lets see what the documentation says:

+    Object.prototype.hasOwnProperty()

+We see "object.prototype..." that means that these are shared methods, like filter, split, and hasOwnProperty.
+When using these methods we go up the property chain till we find them on the object prototype.

+But hasOwnProperty doesn't go up the chain.
+So when we run this:

+    console.log(product.hasOwnProperty('hasOwnProperty'))

+It only checkes to se if something exists on that specific thing (product).
+Since hasOwnProperty is on the Object.prototype, the result is "false".

+**Primitives:**

 **Split (string):** A method avaliable on strings.
 Returns an array.
 Takes one argument, that is a string.

 **Prototypal inheritance (object oriented programming / prototype property / prototype chain):** Protoypal inheritance is a form of inheritance.